A few months before their marriage, Heartland Girl had this question for Heartland Boy,

 That question caught Heartland Boy by surprise and he had no answers then.
 However, he realized that death of partner is not something frivolous that can be dismissed easily.
 (Just for clarification, Heartland Girl never says anything frivolous anyway)

 This worry has its roots primarily because Heartland Boy has always been the one taking the initiative in financial planning for the household.
 To have Heartland Girl suddenly resume this mantle would be challenging and almost insurmountable during the time of immense grieving.
 While this period is indeed a difficult time, important financial decisions still have to be made.
 Some might even think that this is a morbid topic and best left not discussed.
-However, Heartland Boy realized that he can make the process less daunting by laying down an action plan detailing the financial steps that Heartland Girl can take upon the death of spouse.
+However, Heartland Boy realized that he can make the process less daunting by laying down an action plan or a financial checklist detailing the financial steps that Heartland Girl can take upon the death of spouse.

 Financial Step 1: How Much Did The Deceased Leave Behind?